alph486/kevinkuhl.me/content/pages/mux.md

 ---

 # About
 Infrastructure, Operations, Site Reliability, and all other things DevOps are very (very) different to small companies.
-Yet, there is a clear lack of inexpensive and simple tooling and reference architectures for smaller organizations.
+Yet, there is a clear lack of inexpensive, simple tooling and reference architectures for smaller organizations.
 As a result, the either cut corners or spend too much time and money.

 Operational complexity is a very fluid thing and companies are in unique stages of need. **Relentless persuit of less, measurement, and agility are the ingredients MUX provides to smaller companies.**